anycable/anycable_demo/README.md

 You can use Docker to run the application with AnyCable server (Go version).

-Simply run `docker-compose up` and you'll be able to access the application on `http://localhost:3000`.
+Run `docker-compose up web` and you'll be able to access the application on `http://localhost:3000`.

 ## Usage without Docker